Wouter-IT/map-tutorials/TESTING.md

 ![screenshot of floating footer](assets/images/testing/4k-screens.png)

 ## Browser Compatibility
 The testing process has been repeated over multiple browsers and the results come out the same for each Chrome, Mozilla, Safari, Edge.
-All features funciton as intended and responsiveness is consitent in all tracked aspect.
+All features function as intended and responsiveness is consitent in all tracked aspect.

 ## User Story Testing
 - As a visitor, I want to immediately understand the purpose of the website upon loading.